llm-bible/llm-bible.github.io/_publications/yang2024moral.markdown

 bibkey: yang2024moral
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.11260"}
-tags: ['ARXIV', 'Fine Tuning', 'LLM', 'Training Techniques']
+tags: ['ARXIV', 'Fine Tuning', 'LLM', 'Pretraining Methods', 'Training Techniques']
 ---
 Adapting large language models (LLMs) to new domains/tasks and enabling them to be efficient lifelong learners is a pivotal challenge.
 In this paper we propose MoRAL i.e. Mixture-of-Experts augmented Low-Rank Adaptation for Lifelong Learning.
 MoRAL combines the multi-tasking abilities of MoE with the fine-tuning abilities of LoRA for effective life-long learning of LLMs.
 In contrast to the conventional approaches that use factual triplets as inputs MoRAL relies on simple question-answer pairs which is a more practical and effective strategy for robust and efficient learning.
 Owing to new data settings we introduce a new evaluation benchmark namely Life Long Learning of LLM (5L-bench) encompassing a newly curated dataset of question-answer pairs and a set of evaluation metrics for rigorous evaluation of MoRAL in open-book and closed-book settings.
 Experimental evaluation shows (i) LLMs learn fast in open-book settings with up to 30.15 improvement in RA for Phi-2-2.7B compared to closed-book (for models fine-tuned with MoRAL); (ii) MoRAL shows higher performance improvement for models with a greater number of parameters; (iii) MoRAL is robust to catastrophic forgetting offering better knowledge retention compared to baselines.